 How to Find Your Way Around Different Types of Software Testing?

-In this article, I will look through different types of software testing, different software testing methodologies, where they should be used, and which benefits do they bring.
+In this article, I will look through different types of software testing, different software testing methodologies, where they should be used, and which benefits they bring.

 Automated Testing vs Manual Testing

-There are two types of testing: automated and manual.
-Manual software testing is conducted manually by a QA specialist, while automated software testing is performed with the help of written code scripts – a code that tests code.
-Manual testing is considerably cheaper than the automated one but usually takes longer and leaves more room for errors.
+Like everything that can be automated, the automated software testing approach saves time and effort.
+Testing algorithms do everything for you and you finish your project quicker.
+Yet, applying automated testing is expensive.
+Meantime, opting for different types of manual testing is considerably cheaper than the automated one but usually takes longer and leaves more room for errors.
 Manual testing is more suitable when test cases need to be checked only once or twice, not repeatedly.
-Also, unlike automated tests, manual testers can identify nonfunctional issues that affect user experience.
+Also, unlike automated tests, manual testing types identify nonfunctional issues that affect customer experience.

 Scripted Testing vs Exploratory Testing vs Ad-hoc Testing